~ Perfectly imperfect: Pear and Cardamom Tarte Tatin ~

 1 1/2 cups all-purpose flour

 3 tablespoons sugar

 1/2 teaspoon salt

-3/4 cup chilled unsalted butter, cut in pieces
+3/4 cup chilled unsalted butter, cut into cubes

 1/3 cup full fat sour cream

-1/2 cup unsalted butter, room temperature, cut in 4 pieces
+1/2 cup unsalted butter, softened, cut into 4 pieces

 1 teaspoon ground cardamom

 1/4 teaspoon ground nutmeg

 1. Combine the flour, sugar, and salt in the bowl of food processor and pulse to blend.
 Add the butter and pulse until the butter is pea-sized.
 Add the sour cream and pulse until moist clumps form.